tdegeus/GooseEYE/docs/cpp.rst

         .. code-block:: cpp

-            ensemble.data_first();  // first moment: x_1 + x_2 + ...
+            ensemble.data_first();  // first moment : x_1   + x_2   + ...
             ensemble.data_second(); // second moment: x_1^2 + x_2^2 + ...
             ensemble.norm();        // normalisation (number of measurements)

-Using the individual images wrapper all these steps are combined in a single function call with almost the same arguments as the underlying ``GooseEYE::Ensemle`` functions.
+Using the individual images wrapper, all these steps are combined in a single function call with almost the same arguments.
 The only limitation is the the raw data and normalization cannot be accessed.

 Statistics
 ==========